-- a) Generate Greenhouse emissions, either directly or indirectly, that may have a significant impact on the environment. - b) Conflict with any applicable plan, policy or regulation of any agency adopted for the purpose of reducing the emissions of greenhouse gases.
+Would the project: Generate Greenhouse emissions, either directly or indirectly, that may have a significant impact on the environment. b) Conflict with any applicable plan, policy or regulation of any agency adopted for the purpose of reducing the emissions of greenhouse gases.